jasonpatrickellykrause/istio-training/labs/1-installing-istio.md

 ✔ Istio is installed and verified successfully
 ```

-We can run the version comand again (`getmesh version`).
+We can run the version command again (`getmesh version`).
 You’ll notice that the output shows the control plane and data plane versions installed on the cluster.

 ```sh
 $ getmesh version